amartinez4037/useful-dev-stuff/README.md

   source ~/.bashrc
 fi
 ```
 * As an example if you want to see certain information about your machine on login, but not when you open a new window you would put that in .bash_profile.
-Otherwise you will see it everytime a new terminal window is opened
+Otherwise you will see it everytime a new terminal window is opened.
 * Mac OSX Terminal.app is an exception as it always calls .bash_profile (runs a login shell by default for every new terminal window)

 ### Creating an alias ###